squaredev-io/whitebox/README.md

 # Contributing

 We happily welcome contributions to Whitebox.
-Open issues with ideas
+You can start by opening a new issue!